CUBRID/cubrid-manual/ko/csql.rst

       -l, --line-output            display each value in a line -r, --read-only              read-only mode
-      -t, --plain-output           display results in a script-friendly format (only works with -c and -i) -N, --skip-column-names      do not display column names in results (only works with -c and -i) --string-width           display each column which is a string type in this width --no-auto-commit         disable auto commit mode execution
+      -t, --plain-output           display results in a script-friendly format (only works with -c and -i) -q, --query-output           display results in a query-friendly format (only work with -c and -i) -d, --loaddb-output          display results in a loaddb-friendly format (only work with -c and -i) -N, --skip-column-names      do not display column names in results (only works with -c and -i) --string-width           display each column which is a string type in this width --no-auto-commit         disable auto commit mode execution
           --no-pager               do not use pager
           --no-single-line         turn off single line oriented execution --no-trigger-action      disable trigger action
+          --delimiter=ARG          delimiter between columns (only work with -q) --enclosure=ARG          enclosure for a result string (only work with -q)

     For additional information, see http://www.cubrid.org